State Representation Learning from Demonstration: Introduction

+The intuition behind our work is that many tasks operated in the same environment share some common knowledge about that environment.
+This is why learning all these tasks with a shared representation at the same time is beneficial.
+The literature in imitation learning \citep{pastor2009learning,kober2012reinforcement} has shown that demonstrations can be very valuable to learn new policies.
+To the best of our knowledge, no previous work has focused on constructing reusable state representations from raw inputs solely from demonstrations, therefore, here we investigate the potential of this approach for SRL.

-In this paper, we are interested in solving robotic control tasks via end-to-end reinforcement learning (RL), using raw images as inputs, without having access to any other sensor, which means in particular that the robot configuration is a priori unknown (in the illustrative example we consider for experimental evaluation, we do not give access to the joint angles and angular velocities of a 2D robot arm).
-We assume that at all time the high-dimensional observations $I_t$ (the images) contain enough information to know the robot configuration $\vq_t$, and that the controller only needs to rely on this configuration and its velocity, $\vdq_t$, to choose actions.
-Intuitively, the state $\vs_t = (\vq_t, \vdq_t)$, which we will call \emph{ground truth state} in the remainder of the paper, could probably be a much better input for a RL algorithm than the raw images, but without prior knowledge it is not easy to get $\vq_t$ from $I_t$.
-In robotics, state representation learning~\cite{lesort2018state} aims at constructing a mapping from high-dimensional observations to lower-dimensional and denser representations that, similarly to $\vs_t$, can be advantageously used instead of $I_t$ to form the inputs of a controller.
-Several works have shown that using learned state representations can accelerate image-based RL.
-In an approach proposed by Finn et al.~\cite{finn2015deep}, the robot configuration is known, but the considered tasks depend on object positions and orientations that can only be inferred from camera images.
-Deep spatial autoencoders are used to learn a state representation that consists of feature points in the image.
-This enables more efficient RL for manipulation tasks than a previous work by Levine et al.~\cite{levine2016end} in which end-to-end learning was performed without acquiring a low-dimensional representation first.
-In another approach proposed by Jonschkowski \& Brock~\cite{jonschkowski2015learning}, the state representation learning is formulated as an optimization problem over several costs expressing robotic priors, i.e. properties that can be expected from a state representation in robotics.
-Using the state representations learned by this method instead of raw visual observations improves efficiency and generalization in RL.
+In this paper, we are interested in solving continuous control tasks via RL or supervised learning, using state estimates as inputs, without having access to any other sensor, which means in particular that the robot configuration, which we will call \emph{ground truth representation}, is unknown.
+We assume that at all times the consecutive high-dimensional observations ($\:o_{t-1},\, \:o_t$) contain enough information to know the ground truth state $\:q_t$ and that the controller/predictor only needs to rely on this representation to choose actions.
+Intuitively, $\:q_t$ could probably be a much better input for a RL algorithm than the raw images, but without prior knowledge, it is not easy to get $\:q_t$ from ($\:o_{t-1}$,$\:o_t$).
+In robotics, SRL~\citep{lesort2018surveySRL} aims at constructing a mapping from high-dimensional observations to lower-dimensional representations which, similarly to $\:q_t$, can be advantageously used instead of ($\:o_{t-1}$,$\:o_t$) to form the inputs of a policy.